RickyCook/CV/README.rst

 ------------------
 I am a competent and passionate Linux user, with a solid knowledge of Arch Linux for the desktop, and Debian on servers.
-I also have some experience with Fedora, and FreeBSD and feel comfortable around most of the `*nix` OS flavours that are available.
+I also have some experience with RHEL, and FreeBSD and feel comfortable around most of the `*nix` OS flavours that are available.

 Over the past years, I have been exposed to some truly amazing technologies.
 Of